mahbubme/mahbubme/README.md

 I'm Mahbubur Rahman, a web engineer and open-source contributor who's been building and improving web applications for quite some time, mainly working across the full stack.
 As an accomplished professional, I possess strong communication skills, enabling me to effectively collaborate with diverse teams, convey technical concepts to non-technical stakeholders, and contribute positively to project success.

-Outside of work and the web, I'm passionate about triathlon and train as a triathlete.

 ### My area of expertise:

 <div>